DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 |`ReturnMessage`|Return message of Acquiring.|Text|512|Alphanumeric text|
 |`Cardtoken`|Card identification token.|Guid|36|xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx|

-## Flag Tokenization
+## Tokenization by Card Networks

-Customers who card tokenize along with the flags can send the information to Cielo in the transactional flow.
+Customers who card tokenize along with the Card Networks can send the information to Cielo in the transactional flow.

 ### Request